Christoph Renkl

 Welcome!

-I am an oceanographer and atmospheric scientist by training and, as such, my research focuses on the interactions of the ocean, atmosphere, and cryosphere within climate as an integrated system.
-My primary research interests revolve around the role of air-sea-ice interactions and their teleconnections in weather and climate variability across a range of spatial and temporal scales.
-I am particularly interested in using coupled numerical models and statistical tools to improve our understanding of the climate system including questions of predictability and long-term trends.
+I am a climate scientist with background in atmospheric science and physical oceanography.
+My research focuses on interactions of the atmosphere, ocean, and cryosphere within climate as an integrated system.
+The overarching goal of my research is to better understand the role of air-sea-ice interactions and their teleconnections in weather and climate variability across a range of spatial and temporal scales.
+I am particularly interested in combining coupled numerical models and observations using a variety of statistical tools to improve our understanding of the climate system, including questions of predictability, longterm trends, and extreme events

 Interests